-To demonstrate readiness to advance in their doctoral education, students are required to pass an oral comprehensive examination at the end of the first year (see Comprehensive Examination).
-Following successful completion of the examination, the student and their faculty advisor(s) develop a plan of study (see Study Plan).
+To demonstrate readiness to advance in the doctoral program, all students are required to participate in an end of year consultation taking place in June.
+Following successful completion of the consultation, the student and their faculty advisor(s) develop a plan of study (see Study Plan).
 In the second year, students continue to develop their substantive specialization through a research apprenticeship and relevant outside courses.
 These additional courses should be intellectually linked to the choice of specialization, relevant theoretical frameworks, and to the study of research methods to support the production of knowledge within that area of specialization.